Homemade puff pastry mince pies fresh from the oven, using only four ingredients.

 - 2tbsp demerara sugar

 Lay the second sheet directly on top, encouraging the pastry to form a ravioli-shaped parcel around each little mound.
-Cut in straight lines in the grooves between the parcels
+Cut in straight lines in the grooves between the parcels.

 Bring the reserved pastry together and roll out.
 Cut out tiny star shapes, brush the underside with egg and stick onto the top of the pies.
+(If you’re in a hurry you can skip this step).